 Ottobock beBionic

-This video is a bit older than the others but demonstrates a similar technique.
+This video is a bit older than the others but shows better reliance on the bionic hand.
+We also happen to be big fans of the presenter.
+If you get a chance to hear him speak, don’t miss it!
 For more information, see Ottobock beBionic.
+Video source: individual.

-All it all, it looks as if bionic hands still have a ways to go before they can tie shoelaces with the same dexterity as natural hands.
+All in all, it looks as if bionic hands still have a ways to go before they can tie shoelaces with the same dexterity as natural hands.

 Related Information